This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 If you're looking for a quick, easy dessert for everyone to enjoy after a holiday meal or a regular weeknight meal, OR if you're looking for something easy but impressive to serve with tea or coffee, this vegan gluten-free applesauce cake is the dessert for you.

-It's a simple, but versatile dessert that can be served on a variety of occasions and it doesn't take long to make (just like my vegan banana cake and apple cider doughnuts!).
+It's a simple, but versatile dessert that can be served on a variety of occasions, and it doesn't take long to make.
 Plus, you decide how fancy you want it to be, it's all up to you!
-You can:
+(I explain everything below!).
+You can also customize the add-ins.

-Ingredients You'll Need
+Here's Everything You'll Need

-Ingredient and Substitution Notes
+Ingredient Notes and Swaps

 Gluten-Free Flour Blend – This recipe calls for Bob’s Red Mill Gluten Free All Purpose Baking Flour, the one in the RED bag without xanthan gum.

-Raisins - Raisins add a little natural sweetness to the cake (which isn't overly sweet on its own) and in my opinion, they make the cake perfect, so I highly recommend using them.
+Raisins - Raisins add a little natural sweetness to the cake (which isn't overly sweet on its own), and in my opinion, they make the cake perfect, so I highly recommend using them.
 However, if you don't have any, you can use dates that have been chopped to the size of raisins or dried cranberries instead.

 Are you new to vegan gluten-free baking?
 If so, be sure to read all of my vegan gluten-free baking tips!